-While taking time to think about big life decisions is, of course, important, over-thinking leads to paralysis, deferred decisions, self-doubt, and, ultimately, inaction.
+While taking time to think about big life decisions is important, overthinking leads to paralysis, deferred decisions, self-doubt, and inaction.

 2. Take Action

-Finding the right direction in life is not something that happens to you, it’s something you create.
-This means that, at some point, you’re going to have to stop thinking about taking action and act.
+Finding the right direction in life is not something that happens to you; it’s something you create.
+This means that at some point, you have to stop thinking about taking action and start acting.

-One of the main reasons people don’t act is that they’re scared.
-They’re scared of messing up, scared of things not working out and scared of realizing that, actually, what they thought was the “right direction” isn’t right for them at all.
+One of the main reasons why people don’t act is fear.
+They’re scared of messing up, scared of things not working out, and scared of realizing that what they thought was the “right direction” isn’t right for them at all.

-You have permission to change your mind.
-Just because you take action doesn’t mean you’re committed to that path forever.
+Taking action doesn’t mean you’re committed to that path forever.
+You’re allowed to change your mind.
 If it doesn’t work out, that’s great!
 At least now you know that you need to go back and try something else.
-Taking action, living through the disaster scenarios, and coming out the other end with more know-how and wisdom is far better than not taking action at all.
+Taking action, living through disastrous scenarios, and coming out with more wisdom is far better than not taking action at all.